zweckj/pylamarzocco/README.md

 # La Marzocco Client
-This is a library to interface with La Marzocco's "new" Home machines (currently only the Micra).
+This is a library to interface with La Marzocco's Home machines.

-It's in experimentals stages and meant mainly to connect to the Micra, as for the other IoT enabled machines you can use the [lmdirect](https://github.com/rccoleman/lmdirect) library.
+It also has support to get information for the Pico grinder.

 # Libraries in this project
 - `LaMarzoccoLocalClient` calls the new local API the Micra exposes, using the Bearer token from the customer cloud endpoint.
 However, this API currently only supports getting the config, and some status objects (like shottimer) over websockets, but does not support setting anything (to my knowledge).
 Local settings appear to only happen through [Bluetooth connections](#lmbluetooth).